ton-blockchain/ton-connect/README.md

 Keep in mind that the wallet’s side of the bridge API is not mandated.

+For a quick start you can use the common TON Connect bridge.

 #### I make a wallet, how do I add it to the list of wallets?

-Submit a pull request for the [wallets-list](https://github.com/ton-connect/wallets-list) repository and fill our all the necessary metadata.
+Submit a pull request for the [wallets-list](https://github.com/ton-blockchain/wallets-list) repository and fill our all the necessary metadata.

-Apps may also add or remove wallets directly through the SDK.
+Apps may also add wallets directly through the SDK.